-I hereby certify that I am the owner of the property described hereon, which property is located within the subdivision regulation jurisdiction of the Town of Tarboro, that I hereby freely adopt this plan of subdivision and dedicate to public use all areas shown on this plat as streets, alleys, walks, parks, open space, and easements, except those specifically indicated as private, and that I will maintain all such areas until the offer of dedication is accepted by the appropriate public authority.
-All property shown on this plat as dedicated for a public use shall be deemed to be dedicated for any other public use authorized by law when such other use is approved by the Tarboro Town Council in the public interest.
+I hereby certify that I am the owner of the property described hereon, which property is located within the subdivision regulation jurisdiction of the Town of Tarboro, that I hereby freely adopt this plan of subdivision and dedicate to public use all areas shown on this plat as streets, alleys, walks, parks, open space, and easements, except those specifically indicated as private, and that I will maintain all such areas until the offer of dedication is accepted by the appropriate public authority All property shown on this plat as dedicated for a public use shall be deemed to be dedicated for an other public use authorized by law when such other use is approved by the Tarboro Town Council i the public interest.
+Date Owner Notary Seal and Signature c.
+Certificate of Survey and Accuracy